Court orders Dakota pipeline shut in latest blow to U.S. fossil fuel projects

 Energy Transfer shares dropped on Monday by about 8%.
 Large investors in the pipeline could also be on the hook for hundreds of millions in payments, according to a Reuters review of company disclosures.

-But clear precedent favoring a decision for the pipeline to be emptied and the seriousness of the Corps' deficiencies outweighs the negative effects of halting the oil flow for the thirteen months to create an EIS, the court said.
-The court did not specify the method DAPL must use to empty the line.

-Market sources in the Bakken said the ruling will likely divert some oil flows onto railcars but that a long-term closure of the pipeline would force producers to shut in more output.
-"There's going to be a scramble for rail cars," said one person familiar with rail operations out of the Bakken.
+Market sources in the Bakken said the ruling will likely divert some oil flows onto railcars.

-The loss of DAPL shipments will result in more Bakken crude traveling by rail to the U.S. West and East coasts for refining instead of down to the Gulf Coast for exports, the source said.

 ALSO READ